-For many suffering substance use or behavioural disorders (addiction) people often think the word “trigger” means something makes them want to engage in their addiction.
+For much suffering substance use or behavioural disorders (addiction) people often think the word “trigger” means something that makes them want to engage in their addiction.
 In reality, a trigger in psychology is a stimulus such as an experience, sound, or sight that starts negative emotions.
 When facing your addiction and on your recovery journey, you will undoubtedly be faced with emotional triggers along the way.
 Understanding your own personal triggers and how to react to them in a constructive manner will aid in your progress towards a healthier mindset.

 What Is an (Emotional) Trigger?

-When you are triggered you are essentially having an emotional reaction to something based off your previous history.
+When you are triggered you are essentially having an emotional reaction to something based on your previous history.
 Trauma (small things can cause trauma too) is one of the biggest bases of the ‘trigger’ mechanism.
 Triggers can range from people and places to scents, tastes and substances.
 If something serves as a reminder of a time that you would ideally rather forget and causes mental and emotional distress, pain, anger or frustration then it can be considered a trigger.

 For most addicts, their coping mechanism for such triggers is substance or alcohol use.
 It is the dopamine hit they get from substance/alcohol consumption that ‘squashes’ the traumatic memory or negative emotion.
 The fact that substance/alcohol consumption gives a nearly instant reaction (feeling ‘good’) makes it all the more seductive as a coping mechanism.
-For example, while meditation may help deal with a small anxiety over a few hours, when a person knows they can get nearly instant ‘relief’ from that anxiety by having a few beers, addicts always want the latter, easier and more instant solution.
+For example, while meditation may help deal with small anxiety over a few hours when a person knows they can get nearly instant ‘relief’ from that anxiety by having a few beers, addicts always want the latter, easier and more instant solution.
 The difficulty in recovery (abstinence) is that while the addict doesn’t want to return to the ‘simple solution’, its nature makes it very seductive.